freshjuice-dev/freshjuice.dev/_content/blog/2024-12-24-asking-your-visitors-email-subscription/index.md

 ![Email subscription notification, woman hand on the computer laptop, one new inbox e mail message on the screen](email-notification-woman-hand-on-the-computer-laptop-one-new-inbox-e-mail-message-on-the-screen.jpg)

 We get why you might feel the pressure.
 There are so many sites out there offering similar content, and it’s easy to worry about getting lost in the crowd.
-But here’s the thing: if you create awesome, engaging content, you don’t have to stress.
-Your audience will come back because they like what you’re putting out there.
+But here’s the thing: if you create awesome, engaging content, you don’t have to stress. **Your audience will come back** because they like what you’re putting out there.

 Instead of annoying people with pop-ups and forms, focus on building trust and giving them value.
 If they love your stuff, they’ll find ways to follow you, whether that’s on social media or other platforms.
 No need to be pushy—let your content do the work!

 ### None reads them

-Let’s be real—most people don’t actually read newsletters.
+Let’s be real—**most people don’t actually read newsletters**.
 They might sign up for a discount code or because they’re curious, but after that?
 Your emails are either ignored, sent straight to the spam folder, or deleted without a second glance.

 Think about your own inbox.
 How often do you actually open newsletters, let alone read them from start to finish?
 People are overwhelmed with emails these days, and unless yours stands out in a big way (which is rare), it’s just more noise.

 ### At the end, people always unsubscribe to them

 No matter how hard you try, the reality is that most people will eventually unsubscribe from your email list or worse, stop reading what you send to them.
-They might sign up out of curiosity, but over time, they’ll lose interest or get overwhelmed by the constant stream of emails.
+They might sign up out of curiosity, but over time, they’ll **lose interest or get overwhelmed** by the constant stream of emails.

 ![Closeup image of wooden cube with mail icon inside trash can.](closeup-image-of-wooden-cube-with-mail-icon-inside-trash-can.jpg)